yunfanLu/RGB-Event-ISP/README.md

 # RGB-Event ISP: MATLAB Implementation

 ## Overview of ISP
-This repository contains the MATLAB implementation of the **RGB-Event ISP** pipeline, which processes RAW images into color-corrected RGB images.
+This repository contains the **MATLAB** implementation of the **RGB-Event ISP** pipeline, which processes RAW images into color-corrected RGB images.
 The codebase is developed as part of the **RGB-Event ISP Dataset and Benchmark**, which introduces the first event-RAW paired dataset for event-based image signal processing (ISP).
 The dataset and associated methods were presented in our ICLR 2025 paper.

+### PyTorch Implementation
+For the ‌Benchmark‌ implementation in ‌**PyTorch‌**, please refer to the dedicated repository [github.com/yunfanLu/RGB-Event-ISP-Benchmark](https://github.com/yunfanLu/RGB-Event-ISP-Benchmark).

 ## Features
 - **RAW Image Processing**: Converts APS RAW images into RGB images using a predefined ISP pipeline.